The Last Dance (EP): "D. I. Go Pop"

 "D. I. Go Pop" was "essentially put together like a garage band" and consists of a second-long sample of the My Bloody Valentine song "You Made Me Realise", taken from the band's 1988 EP of the same name, pitched across Crause's guitar "with the unpredictable fret release firing off samples at a much higher pitch by chance," giving it an even more chaotic feel.
 Raggett described the song, saying "after a pleasant radio announcer sample, an incredibly messed-up loop of sound -- the band is in it somewhere, but not as much as all the other strange noises and notes crammed into the music -- serves as the bed for a perversely simple but completely uneasy listening melody.
 Crause delivers his lyrics with a slight urgency, but no more, over the bedlam."
-In 2011, Mugwamp of Fact Mag said the song is "like a hyper-compressed, furious and deadly serious Butthole Surfers circa Locust Abortion Technician" which "still prompts one of my fondest memories of what were truly horrible times in my life, when a bewildered house mate stormed into my room yelling "Why the fuck are you listening to three songs at once!"."
+In 2011, Mugwamp of Fact Mag said the song is "like a hyper-compressed, furious and deadly serious Butthole Surfers circa Locust Abortion Technician," which "still prompts one of my fondest memories of what were truly horrible times in my life, when a bewildered housemate stormed into my room yelling "Why the fuck are you listening to three songs at once!"

 Crause recalled that "That sample does make you jump, doesn't it?
 I sometimes dreaded starting it off, especially when it was coming through a full PA.
 It's like waiting for a firework to go off-- you know the bang's coming, it's just the waiting for it that does your nerves in.
-I can't remember the exact lyrics, but we were starting to laugh between ourselves about our lack of success and I was also beginning to increasingly think of us as a cartoon band to reflect our total hopelessness, which I got from Paul, who was the chief giggler.
+I can't remember the exact lyrics, but we were starting to laugh between ourselves about our lack of success, and I was also beginning to increasingly think of us as a cartoon band to reflect our total hopelessness, which I got from Paul, who was the chief giggler.
 So you pretend it wasn't that important all along, even though it's killing you.
 Cartoon purgatory would be where this obviously made-up tale put us: a world of black irony."
-The song shares its name with the band's second album D. I. Go Pop, also recorded in 1993 but released afterwards in 1994.
+The song shares its name with the band's second album, D. I. Go Pop, also recorded in 1993 but released afterwards in 1994.
 Mugwamp stated the song "revealed exactly what was to be waiting" on the album.
 Andrew Unterberger of Stylus Magazine said the sound of the song "is something like a Buzzcocks single whose RPM can’t seem to remain steady, constantly spinning faster and slowing down again.
 The stuttering guitar riff is absolutely mesmerizing, sounding like the group is struggling to get it out as quickly as possible.
 How the song manages to unearth some really gorgeous hooks out of the mess is just unbelievable."
 Jon Dale of Dusted Magazine, interpreting the song's lyrical content, said: